kaseyrussell/battery_test/README.md

 over discharge.
 This software does not protect against that.

-I don't have the hardware to individually charge/discharge multiple batteries (only measure voltage individually), so I base the charge/discharge enpoints on the least charged / most charged battery (respectively).
-I am assuming that the protection circuit on each battery will protect the outliers.
+I don't have the hardware to individually charge/discharge multiple batteries (only measure voltage individually), so I base the charge/discharge endpoints on the least charged / most charged battery (respectively).
+I am assuming that the protection circuit on each battery will protect the ones that charge or discharge faster.

 This software uses the Labjack U12 multifunction DAQ with USB: http://labjack.com/u12